Patient Experience

 In recent years, the biopharmaceutical industry has acknowledged the central role of the patient, acknowledging that patients are the experts on the reality of living with their condition.
 CSL, which develops and manufactures medicines and vaccines, lists patient focus as its foremost value and, for several years, has actively supported outreach programs.
 One such initiative is the Center for Information and Study on Clinical Research Participation (CISCRP) which is focused on clinical trials and improving the patient experience.
 Additionally, CSL is a founding member of PALADIN (Patient Advocacy Leaders and Drug Development Industry Network), a new organisation dedicated to optimising collaboration between the industry and patient advocacy groups in researching new treatments, as well as engaging in the EUPATI (European Patient Academy on Therapeutic Innovation).

-CSL’s ambition is to elevate the Patient Experience in drug development by embedding patient insights and lived experience through patient-informed clinical development programs and formalising diversity plans to include representative populations.
+Commitment CSL’s commitment is to elevate the Patient Experience in drug development by embedding patient insights and lived experience through patient-informed clinical development programs and formalising diversity plans to include representative populations.
+CSL’s Goals for 2030:

-Diverse clinical trials
+Representative clinical trials

-CSL understands the importance of diverse participation in clinical trials.
+CSL understands the importance of representative participation in clinical trials.
 Ideally, the mix of clinical trial participants would mirror the demographics of the population affected by the studied indication, yet minorities often remain underrepresented in clinical trials.

 Participants in clinical trials help answer important questions about potential new treatments, paving the way for innovation that will benefit future patients.
 Participation may also offer patients the opportunity to be among the first to receive innovative treatments.
 Therefore, it is crucial that the composition of clinical trials reflects that of the general population.